-\The inception date of the High Quality Small Capitalization Composite is April 1, 1992.
+The inception date of the High Quality Small Capitalization Composite is April 1, 1992.
 For illustrative purposes only.
 The charts above illustrate the average (annualized) return of the High Quality Small Capitalization Composite during both rising and declining markets since inception.
 Results for other time periods may differ from the long-term trend shown above.
 Rising markets are defined as quarters where the return of the Russell 2000® index was positive.
 Declining markets are defined as quarters where the return of the Russell 2000® index was negative.
 These positive and negative quarters are separated out from the intervening quarters, cumulated across the period, and annualized.
 Long-term investment returns include both rising and declining periods.
+Composite performance is calculated in US dollars and reflects reinvestment of all income and capital gains.
 Composite performance is shown net of investment advisory fees using a maximum annual investment management fee of 0.80% applied monthly; client results will be reduced by custody fees and other client expenses.
 Performance during certain periods reflects strong stock market performance that is not typical and may not be repeated.
 Individual client returns will vary due to fees, client-imposed investment constraints and client inception date.
 Beta measures the historical sensitivity of portfolio excess returns to movements in the excess return of the market index.
 Standard Deviation is a measure of absolute volatility of returns.
 The Russell 2000® index is unmanaged and does not incur management fees or other expenses associated with managed accounts.
-It is not prostible to directly invest in an index.
+It is not possible to directly invest in an index.
 Please see the Composite's GIPS® compliant presentation at the end of this presentation for important additional information and disclosure.
 Past performance does not predict future results.
 Source: eVestment and Atlanta Capital as of September 30, 2020.